-Despite falling back below 10 per cent, George Lagarias, chief economist at accountancy Mazars, said inflation would not drop off significantly for some time.
+Despite its falling back below 10 per cent, George Lagarias, chief economist at accountancy firm Mazars, said inflation would not drop off significantly for some time.

 “Higher energy prices for all the previous months have fully fed into most supply chains and it will take months of lower oil for end-consumer prices to meaningfully come down again.
 Inflation may well remain a central theme until at least the end of the year,” he said.

 “However, input costs have begun to drop and we should see this feeding into general prices eventually.”